 The people most at risk from chemical disasters are communities of color and low-income communities.

 Across the United States, over 12,000 high-risk chemical facilities put 39% of the US population (124 million people) who live within three miles of these sites at constant risk of a chemical disaster.
 The full vulnerability zones for these industrial and commercial sites can extend up to twenty-five miles in radius.
-Many communities of color and low-income communities face disproportionate risk from these facilities, and often face other health hazards such as high levels of toxic pollution.
-Fortunately, safer and cost-effective chemicals and processes are widely available for many uses.
-Coming Clean supports research, grassroots organizing, strategic communications, coalition building, and advocacy to draw attention to these hazards and push for solutions, including through our strategic partnership with the Environmental Justice Health Alliance for Chemical Policy Reform, and through our facilitation of the Coalition to Prevent Chemical Disasters.
+Many communities of color and low-income communities face disproportionate risk from these facilities, and often face other health hazards as well, such as high levels of toxic pollution, and higher rates of hospitalization and mortality from COVID-19.

 Recent Reports & Resources